amojena/Interactive-Lab-Hub/Lab 4/README.md

 5. Submit these in the lab 4 folder of your class [Github page], either as links or uploaded files.
 Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same for each person in the group.

+### Sketches/Photos of device design
+The original idea of this device would be a suitcase-like object.
+Once it's opened, it would show a two-sided game like Battleship.
+In the middle there would be two screens, one facing each player that would show circles that correspond to buttons on the inside of the board.
+The circles on the screen would be rendered with a rhythm in mind so that users have to tap the buttons to a beat (like Dance Dance Revolution).

+[Image]

+The prototype below shows the general idea of what one side of the board would look like.
+The prototype was built out of a cardboard box (thanks USPS), a raspberry pi (RPi), an Adafruit capactive sensor, and, conductive tape and paper.

+### Looks Like
+As mentioned, above the design would be more of a suitcase.
+Originally when building the prototype, the design just assumed the RPi and capactitive sensor would be attached to the cardboard box somewhat distant from each other.
+The reasoning behind this was that the display screen on the RPi would cover most of the top half of the board and the buttons would conver the bottom half.
+Along the way, I decided to make a placeholder for the RPi in which I found suitable I could tape the capacitive sensor on top (picture below).
+Hence, the box ended up occupying much more space than it needs to.

+[Images]

+As you can see, this box could easily be cut in half - making it more manageable for the user.

+### Works like
+The device should be able to render circles ("notes") in a musical pattern and have the accompanying sounds with it.
+Moreover, it would give the user feedback during the song (i.e. score counter, audiovisual feedback, etc.).
+Ideally, the user wouldn't immediately jump into the game.
+Once it has started, there would be a good UX design that would allow the user to choose the difficulty of the game, and other settings.

+### Acts Like
+For the purpose of this lab, the prototype simulates what a mid-game scenario would look like (missing sound, feedback and score system).

+[Video]